Ogoni Nine: Ogoni Bill of Rights

 MOSOP released the Ogoni Bill of Rights in August 1990.
 The bill aimed to give the Ogoni people greater economic and political autonomy and to prevent further environmental degradation in Ogoniland.
 It also called on international governments and development institutions to show solidarity with the Ogoni people and shield activists from political persecution at the hands of Nigeria's federal government.

 The Ogoni Bill of Rights was presented to the Nigerian government and the people of Nigeria in October 1990.
 It was also intended for the international community to read and understand.
 The bill was written by the MOSOP, with direct work by Ken Saro-Wiwa.
-In August of 1990 the Chiefs and Ogoni people met to sign the bill of rights, claiming their independence from the British, while also recognizing loyalty to Nigeria.
+In August 1990 the Chiefs and Ogoni people met to sign the bill of rights, claiming their independence from the British, while also recognizing loyalty to Nigeria.
 Additionally, the bill called for political control by Ogoni people over Ogoniland.
 One important aspect was to have Ogoni people control economic resources on their land, protect their own environment from further degradation, and include direct representation of Ogoni people in Nigerian government.
 The bill included that these rights should have been turned over to the Ogoni people after British rule ceased 30 years ago, but according to Ken Saro Wiwa these rights "have been misused and abused, turning Nigeria into a hell on earth for the Ogoni and similar ethnic minorities."

 According to MOSOP's first president, Dr. Garrick B Leton the Ogoni people were experiencing a genocide, "by multi-national oil companies under the supervision of the Government of the Federal Republic of Nigeria.
 It is that of a distinct ethnic minority in Nigeria who feel so suffocated by existing political, economic and social conditions in Nigeria that they have no choice but to cry out to the international community for salvation."
 He explained further that 100 billion dollars of oil has been exported from Ogoniland, but all the Ogoni people saw was "no pipe-borne water, no electricity, very few roads, ill-equipped schools and hospitals and no industry whatsoever."
 Environmental degradation was also an essential topic in the bill, including how streams and rivers are polluted, gas flares burn constantly, and various issues with acid rain and oil spills.
 This in turn forced the Ogoni people to outsource and buy food, instead of farming it themselves like they once did.

 The bill included a list of 20 rights presented to the government and Nigerian people, as well as an addendum and a call to action for the international community.